The same rules apply to all legal entities

 Follow the rules for good governance

 The law contains rules for good governance.
 As a director or supervisory director, you must always act in the interest of the legal entity and the company or organisation associated with it.
 You must fulfil your task as effectively as possible.
 This is called good governance.
-For example, you must complete the annual statements on time and ensure that the financial accounting is correct.
+For example, you must complete the financial statements on time and ensure that the financial accounting is correct.

 Do not make a decision in the event of a conflict of interest